Levee banks project

 Following community consultation, we adopted the plan in 2015.
 Council has been in the development stage of this project as of 2022.

-We are in the Development phase of this project.
-This means finalising designs and securing permits and approvals so we can build.
+We are in the development phase of this project.
+This involves finalising designs and securing permits and approvals so we can build.

 Please note this phase DOES NOT include construction of the levees.